 Customizing Light Wavelengths for Cannabis Plants

 To understand why using the CLW controller to micro-manage your color bands is so useful, know first that radiation delivered by grow lights can go from ultraviolet all the way to far infrared, with the normal visible spectrum in between.
-Many grow light companies talk about photosynthetically active radiation (PAR).
-Of course PAR is important, but grow lights such as the CLW 1100 generate radiation that beneficially affects plant growth rate, health, and yield, separate from just stimulating photosynthesis.
+Many grow light companies talk about photosynthetically active radiation (PAR), Photon Flux Density (PFD) and Photosynthetic Photon Flux Density (PPFD).
+It can all be rather confusing, but grow lights such as the CLW 1100 generate radiation that beneficially affects plant growth rate, health, and yield, beyond stimulating photosynthesis.

 Indeed, HID’s lack of grower radiation control cripples your ability to precisely use light as plant nutrition.
 Plants “eat light” through their leaves, as they eat mineral elements through their roots.
 Mineral elements affect plant growth, metabolism, floral structures, and production of cannabinoids and terpenoids; that’s why there are two different base nutrients categories for cannabis: one for grow phase, one for bloom.
 That’s why there are phosphorus and potassium boosters for flowering phase, but not for grow phase.